Master equation: Detailed description of the matrix and properties of the system

 In probability theory, this identifies the evolution as a continuous-time Markov process, with the integrated master equation obeying a Chapman–Kolmogorov equation.

-The master equation can be simplified so that the terms with ℓ = k do not appear in the summation.
+The master equation can be simplified so that the terms with $\ell=k$ do not appear in the summation.
 This allows calculations even if the main diagonal of $\mathbf{A}$ is not defined or has been assigned an arbitrary value.